Complimentary Digital Access

 - Open Newsstand, tap on The Walrus app, then tap anywhere to open the menu bar (located at the bottom of the screen).

-- Find your account number by referencing an invoice, renewal notice, or magazine shipping label.
+- Tap the menu bar’s My Account icon.
+A pop-up window will request your account number and postal code or zip code.
+(You can find your account number by referencing an invoice, renewal notice, or magazine shipping label.
 It will be located above your address.
-Please ignore any leading zeros:
+Please ignore any leading zeros.)

 If you lose access to back issues you have already purchased: When you upgrade your device’s operating system, or if the device runs low on memory, there’s a chance it will wipe the memory cache that stores in-app downloads.
 To rectify the problem, open The Walrus magazine app’s Library interface, then tap the Missing Issues button.
 Sign in using the same Apple account that you used to activate your subscription.
 You will not have to pay again.
 If a different account is entered, this restoration process will fail.